noahbuscher/macaw/README.md

 Macaw is a simple PHP router.
 It's super small, fast, and sexy.

+### Install

+If you have Composer, just [download the package](https://packagist.org/packages/codingbean/macaw) from Packagist.
+If you don't just install it by downloading the .ZIP file and extracting it to your project directory.

 ### Examples

 Macaw is not an object, so you can just make direct operations to the class.
 Here's the Hello World: